-Apprenticeship frameworks are designed with employers in mind, ensuring that the skills gained whilst on an apprenticeship not only support the employers business but those skills and qualifications will enable the apprentice to access progression from one level to the next, whilst developing their career as appropriate.
+Apprenticeship frameworks are designed with employers in mind, ensuring that the skills gained whilst on an apprenticeship not only support the employer's business but those skills and qualifications will enable the apprentice to progress from one level to the next, whilst developing their career as appropriate.
 This means that apprenticeships can be as short as one year to complete, but this is dependent upon the skills requirement of the sector.

 Current apprenticeships available include:

 - Business Administration

 - Carpentry and Joinery

 - Creative Arts/Media